CaseMark/iolta-manager/README.md

 This will transform the demo into a secure, multi-user production application suitable for handling real client trust funds.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please make sure to update tests as appropriate and adhere to the existing code style.

 ## Compliance Notes

 This application is designed to assist with IOLTA compliance but does not constitute legal advice.
 Always: